rayonlabs/G.O.D/docs/tourn_miner.md

 ### Boss Round
 - Tournament winner must face defending champion
 - Uses progressive threshold system with exponential decay based on consecutive wins
+- **Tournament-Specific Winning Requirements**:
+  - **Text tournaments**: Challenger wins by majority rule (2/3 or 3/3 tasks)
+  - **Image tournaments**: Challenger must win ALL 3 tasks (perfect sweep) to dethrone the champion
-- Defending champion retains title unless clearly outperformed
+- Defending champion retains title unless challenger meets the tournament-specific winning requirement

 #### Championship Defense Thresholds
 The advantage required to dethrone a champion decreases with each successful defense using an exponential decay formula: